 Note that positions that are eligible for salary increases are also subject to the minimum statutory annual salary requirements.

-No. SB 22 does not allow grant funds to be used to send a jailer to academy training, nor to pay for EMT training for a deputy.
+No. SB 22 does not allow grant funds to be used to send a jailer or deputy to any kind of training.
 Assuming the sheriff, deputies and jailers receive the required minimum salary, SB 22 grant funds can only be used for minimum salaries, salary increases beyond the minimum, hiring additional staff or purchasing vehicles, safety equipment and firearms.

 See Texas Government Code §130.911(e); 34 Texas Administration Code §16.304(a)(2).